kt.

 Slack’s Block Kit started as a constraint, but it kept us focused.
 We spent less time thinking about components and more time designing the moments where conversations broke down.

-If I don’t remember to check Aha later, the thread just stalls.
+If I don't remember to check Aha! later, the thread just stops moving.

 03